Frequently Asked Questions

 Once you have arrived in Pokhara, everything you undertake on a photoJourney course is included.
 We have selected the best, most appropriate accomodation.
 All arranged meals and travel, and all course activities and instruction are covered.
 You will be very well looked after.
 Obvious exceptions to the above are alcoholic drinks, extra room costs (such as laundry and telephone calls) and personal expenses.

 How many other participants will there be?

-In general we aim for 8 participants per leader, and we try to keep that ratio throughout on the practical elements of the course.
+In general we aim for just 12 participants.
+So that will be a maximum of 6 per leader, although it is usually 4.
+We try to keep that ratio throughout on the practical elements of the course.
 We encourage maximum participation to the theory and lecture phase of the workshop.

 What level of photographer do I need to be?